reuk/wayverb/docs_source/conclusion.md

 require further research into waveguide microphone modelling, in order to find a model which better supports coincident capsules.

-The speed of the algorithm is lacking.
-The app was developed and tested on a recent laptop with a 2.5GHz processor, 16GB of RAM, and an MD Radeon R9 M370X graphics card with 2GB of dedicated VRAM.
-On this machine, several of the tests above took five or even ten minutes to run, which is a little too slow to be useful.
+The efficiency goal put forward in the project aims stated that simulations should, in general, take less than ten minutes to run.
+This held true for the test cases presented in the [Evaluation]({{site.baseurl}}{% link evaluation.md
+%}).
+However, the render time is still long enough to be distracting, and the user experience could be greatly improved by decreasing its duration.
+The reason for the long render times is simple: the majority of the development time on Wayverb was spent trying to ensure that each model component functioned correctly.
+By the time the components were "complete" there was little time left for optimising.

+The length of the render time may be especially problematic in creative contexts.
 When producing music, it is important to be able to audition and tweak reverbs in order to produce the most appropriate effect.
 With long rendering times, this auditioning process becomes protracted, which impacts the productivity of the musician.
 In addition, if the program uses the majority of the machine's resources while it is running, then this prevents the user from running it in the background and continuing with other tasks in the meantime.